-Hate crime charges and accusations can have a serious effect on one’s life, which is why you should act quick if you’ve been wrongfully accused of a hate crime.
+Hate crime charges and accusations can have a serious effect on one’s life, which is why you should act quickly if you’ve been wrongfully accused of a hate crime.
 Hiring a Los Angeles hate crime attorney is your best line of defense and should be your first step.

-Reach out to our skilled lawyers at Okabe & Haushalter, who have helped thousands of the accused in Los Angeles and all across California to avoid severe punishment, death penalty, imprisonment and other consequences associated with severe crimes.
+Reach out to our skilled lawyers at Okabe & Haushalter, who have helped thousands of the accused in Los Angeles and all across California to avoid severe punishment, the death penalty, imprisonment and other consequences associated with severe crimes.

 Contact our attorneys today to get a free initial consultation.
 Call at 310-430-7799 or fill out this contact form.
 We respect your right to confidentiality.